gdahlberg55/FolderORG_Manus/memory-bank/progress.md

 - ⬜ Multi-device synchronization

 ## Current Status
-The project has progressed well into active development with approximately 70% implementation completion.
-The core classification engine, file operations, Memory Bank system, and Rules Engine are fully functional with optimizations for performance and reliability.
+The project has progressed well into active development with approximately 75% implementation completion.
+The core classification engine, file operations, Memory Bank system, Rules Engine, and Path Validation System are fully functional with optimizations for performance and reliability.
 The UI now provides comprehensive file operations with visualization, filtering, and progress reporting.

-Recent focus has been on enhancing the path validation system for rule target paths and implementing the rollback functionality in the backup/restore system.
-Performance optimizations have been made for large file operations and rule evaluation.
+Recent focus has been on completing the path validation system for rule target paths, which is now fully implemented with robust validation, normalization, variable resolution, and permission checking.
+The system supports Windows-specific path considerations, long path handling, and just-in-time directory creation.
+Performance optimizations continue for large file operations and rule evaluation.
+Current work is now focused on implementing the rollback functionality in the backup/restore system.

 ## New Documents Created
 - **project_structure.md**: Comprehensive project structure organization